edmondscommerce/dsm-symfony/README.md

 #        exclude: '../src/{Entities,Entity,Migrations,Tests,Kernel.php}'
 ```
 This should only be needed when regenerating entities that are referenced elsewhere in the code.
 Once the generation is complete then these lines should be uncommented again.
 See [Issue 3](https://github.com/edmondscommerce/dsm-api-platform/issues/3) for more details

+### Configuration

+This will add the Symfony doctrine configuration to DSM.
+This is handled in the [Container](./DsmBundle/DependencyInjection/Container.php) file where we remove the DMS Entity Manager Factory and replace it with our [own](./DsmBundle/Doctrine/Common/EntityManagerFactory.php)